jmfranck/acert.github.io/VirtualBox/Downloads.md

 See the [VirtualBox]({{ site.url }}/VirtualBox.html) page to complete the installation.

-*10:40am June 6<sup>th</sup> all files are uploaded and verified install script works on Windows with git bash and 7-zip installed, fixed shell script link above*

 ## Delay in Upload of Windows Image

 Our upload bandwidth is ***much*** slower than we anticipated, so the Windows will be uploaded on the night of Saturday, June 6<sup>th</sup>.